Grace Cathedral

 2023 Artist in Residence

-McFerrin will complement this year’s theme of “Year of Poetry” by bringing six days of his iconic circlesongschool workshop to the cathedral, which will include The Unbroken Circlesong: 24 Hours of Circlesongs, inviting singers of all levels to join him and his international faculty in spontaneous vocal adventures.
-He and MOTION also offer Circlesongs monthly before the Choral Eucharist Service, usually on the third Sunday of the month.
+McFerrin complemented the cathedral’s “Year of Poetry” by bringing his iconic circlesongschool workshop to the cathedral, which included The Unbroken Circlesong: 24 Hours of Circlesongs, inviting singers of all levels to join him and his international faculty in spontaneous vocal adventures.
+He and his ensemble MOTION also offered Circlesongs monthly before our Choral Eucharist Service.

 Lee Mingwei